 • Basic Details The building was designed by city architect Ken Norrish and completed in 1976.
 Originally called Portsmouth Central Library, it was renamed the Norrish Central Library in 1995 after its architect.

 Heritage Status The building is Grade II* listed by Historic England (list entry 1270759).
-It also sits within the Victoria Park conservation area, which was extended in 1996 to cover the entire Guildhall Square.
+It sits within the Victoria Park conservation area, which was extended in 1996 to cover the entire Guildhall Square.

 Architectural Style The building is brutalist architecture with a bold, curved and turreted design featuring sculptural library floors unified by a tall administration block.
 Its striking sculptural form in incised concrete is described as “an astonishing achievement” by Owen Hatherley.